Perfect Air Fryer Eggs – Hard or Soft Boiled

 I don’t recommend freezing boiled eggs, although it’s possible to do, and I’ve heard of some people doing it with success.
 But I’ve found that once you defrost frozen eggs, the whites tend to get mushy and watery, and the yolks get very mealy.
 Instead, I recommend air frying a fresh batch weekly or whenever you run out.

-Of course boiled eggs are fabulous all on their own, with just a sprinkle of everything bagel seasoning or sea salt.
-But I’d also recommend trying my Egg Salad with Bacon (pictured above!), Chicken Caesar Salad, or Smoked Salmon & Eggs Platter, or maybe try a fun Potato Salad recipe!
-As a bonus, all of those recipes are Whole30 compatible and Keto friendly.
+Of course they are fabulous all on their own, with just a sprinkle of everything bagel seasoning or sea salt.
+But you can use them to make Egg Salad with Bacon (pictured above!), Chicken Caesar Salad, or make a delicious potato salad!

 Air Fryer Eggs – Hard or Soft Boiled